matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 The article continues by describing an elaborate proof-of-concept ransomware construction pipeline that delegates all attack phases, including reconnaissance, encryption payload generation, and even ransom note creation to an LLM in real time.

+## Conclusion
 From this summary of both research articles, we can see the dual-use nature of AI in cybersecurity.
 **Shared Theme**: XAI stresses the risk that AI can be exploited.
 That risk is laid out very clearly with Ransomware 3.0.
 **Complementarity**: XAI provides transparency.
 Security experts need to understand how these models work in order to improve their ability to detect and prevent future threats that are supported by these models.
 **Conflicting Outcomes**: A lot of XAI methods offer post-hoc explainability.
 Ransomware 3.0 is real-time orchestration.
 It can make payloads polymorphic, meaning it can create malware that adapts itself to detection techniques and interpretability.

 We can expect AI to continue to evolve within the cybersecurity landscape.
-The key takeaway from this discussion
+The key takeaway from this discussion is that, as future software engineers or security experts, we need to closely watch how new AI models are being developed and emphasize the importance of transparency and safeguards.

 > If we step outside of this topic as security analysts, what should the goal of future legislation be surrounding AI usage in cybersecurity?